-Join Gordon Luckett for an in-depth discussion in this video Using the MapGuide web viewer, part of Up and Running with MapGuide Open Source.
+Join Gordon Luckett for an in-depth discussion in this video Using the MapGuide web viewer, part of Learning MapGuide Open Source.

 MapGuide has two main flavors of the web-based map Viewer.
 We will explore these two flavors and what tools come with each type.
 More tools than just zooming and panning are offered in both of these Viewers.
 First, we'll look at the basic web layout.
 The basic web layout is simple.
 It's basic.
 It has Layers on the left and Properties on the left and a Taskbar or a Task Pane on the right.
 Let's zoom in and look at this map, so I'll pick the Zoom In.
 I'll zoom a rectangle.
 And you'll see as I zoom in, more detail is available.